Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 Why not treat your pet with non-food indulgence and pamper them with grooming instead?
 We offer a range of quality grooming tools for all budgets for cats, dogs and rabbits.
 Find out more in our Christmas gift guide for pets here.

-Pet Proof Christmas Decor
+Pet Safe Christmas Decor

 Watch out for hazardous decorations!
-Those novel shiny baubles, ornaments and twinkling lights might look tempting, but they pose risks to curious pets.
+Those novel shiny baubles, ornaments and twinkling lights might look tempting, but they pose real risks to curious pets.

-• Decorations: Opt for pet-safe ornaments to avoid any mishaps and keep them out of reach of mouths, wagging tails or batting paws.
+• Opt for pet-safe ornaments to avoid any mishaps and keep them out of reach of mouths, wagging tails or batting paws.
 Be especially careful of very delicate decorations such as glass, that could be knocked and broken causing cuts to your pet’s mouth or feet.
 Instead, use robust, unbreakable ornaments and keep them at the top of the Christmas tree away from being knocked off.
-Tinsel can also be a choking hazard if swallowed or cause an obstruction in the gut.
-Don’t leave pets unattended in a room with decorations.

 A labradoodle wrapped up in a string of Christmas lights